- 14 Nov 2025

 Use the User Action Analytics insight to get the User Actions engagement data.

-If you have created User Actions in a sequence that represents a process, use the Funnel capability to see on which step of the process your users are dropping off.
-The Funnel insights also show how much time your users take to complete a process.
+If User Actions are created in a sequence that represents a process, use the Funnel capability to identify the step where users drop off.
+Funnel insights also show how much time users take to complete a process.

 For more information, see Funnels.

-To use User Actions in Insights, i.e., Funnels, Trends, User Journey, or Cohorts, the action needs to be completed at least once for you to see them in the Custom Events dropdown.
+To use User Actions in Insights, that is, Funnels, Trends, User Journey, or Cohorts, the action must be completed at least once to appear in the Custom Events dropdown.